 Climate Smart Commitment: Rick's Vision

 A round-trip flight to Europe emits roughly as much climate-changing carbon, per passenger, as six months of driving.
-At Rick Steves' Europe, we take about 30,000 people to Europe each year on our tours.
+At Rick Steves' Europe, we generally take about 30,000 people to Europe each year on our tours.
 Standard accounting practices allow businesses to ignore costs to our environment — but we believe it's more honest and ethical to pay our share of that cost.
 So, at the expense of our profit, we're imposing a carbon tax on ourselves.
 And we're doing this in an innovative, forward-looking way that also improves the lives of families in the developing world.
 Here's how and why.

 Scientists and development experts figure it takes about $30 of careful investment in environmental initiatives in the developing world to mitigate the carbon emissions created by one round-trip flight between the US and Europe.
 So each year to cover our climate costs, we'll "owe" a self-imposed carbon tax equal to $30 for each of our annual tour members.

 Most businesses address this issue by purchasing carbon offsets.
 We prefer to invest directly in climate-smart agriculture, conservation, and agroforestry projects in developing countries, as well as legislative advocacy here in the US.

 Projects in the Developing World

 In my travels to Ethiopia and Guatemala, concrete examples of these projects inspired me.
 Replacing an open stove with a more efficient "smart stove" uses much less firewood (saving time and reducing carbon emissions) and is healthier and safer to use.
 Digging a well saves hours of daily walking to fetch water.
 And a small farm can install a biogas plant, harnessing the methane produced by dung to provide electricity while also reducing greenhouse gases.
 These are small steps individually — but collectively, if smartly funded, it means that farmers in the developing world will contribute less carbon to our atmosphere.

 Investing in Advocacy